The Intermountain Way

 Throughout our existence, Intermountain Humane Society has depended entirely upon voluntary donations made by individuals and businesses in the communities we serve; we also benefit from grant monies and donations from philanthropic foundations.
 Unlike other shelters in our area, IMHS receives no governmental support.

 The majority of veterinary services for IMHS residents are donated and/or provided at a nominal cost.
-A paid staff of four, an all-volunteer Board of Directors and a group of dedicated volunteers offer the administrative and technical expertise needed to protect and improve the lives of animals in our care.
+A paid staff of six, an all-volunteer Board of Directors and a group of dedicated volunteers offer the administrative and technical expertise needed to protect and improve the lives of animals in our care.